Augusta, Kansas

 Augusta is a city in Butler County, Kansas, United States.
 As of the 2020 census, the population of the city was 9,256.
+It is located east of Wichita along U.S. Route 54 / 400 highway.

 History

 19th century

 The confluence of the Whitewater River and the Walnut River was originally inhabited by Osage people, who found the land ideal for hunting and fishing.

 In 1868, C. N. James settled in the area and built a log cabin to serve also as a general store and trading post.
 Around that same time, a post office was established in the settlement, and as the first postmaster, C. N. James named the post office and the town in honor of his wife, Augusta James.

 In 1877, the Florence, El Dorado, and Walnut Valley Railroad Company built a branch line from Florence to El Dorado.
 In 1881 it was extended to Douglass, and later to Arkansas City.
 The rail line was leased and operated by the Atchison, Topeka and Santa Fe Railway.
 Service from Florence to El Dorado was abandoned in 1942.
 The original branch line connected Florence, Burns, De Graff, El Dorado, Augusta, Douglass, Rock, Akron, Winfield, Arkansas City.
 In 2020, the Santa Fe (now BNSF) still maintains tracks through Augusta at the 301 E. Fifth St. headquarters, a brick depot constructed in 1916–1917.
 The St. Louis & San Francisco (Frisco) Railroad established a depot in Augusta in 1880, serving both passengers and freight.
 Passenger service ended in 1960.